 What was your experience at Le Chef like?

-Were you trained in classic French cooking or did they train you in cooking styles from around the globe?
+Were you trained in classic French cooking, or did they train you in cooking styles from around the globe?

-We were taught in classic French cooking, but the methods were applied to some international specialty recipes - mainly German, Italian, and American dishes.
+We were taught classic French cooking, but the methods were applied to some international specialty recipes - mainly German, Italian, and American dishes.

 Can you recall a funny culinary student story and share it with us?

-You mean, the story when we had the ice carving course and my class partner and I decided to do a “dolphin jumping out of the water”?
+Do you mean the story when we had the ice carving course and my class partner and I decided to do a “dolphin jumping out of the water”?
 When our chef thought we had created a grossly obese whale rolling through the waves?

 And - I love to eat sweets.
-Just recently, I’ve developed a new candy for my company Sweet Venus Delights - a scratch-made caramel enrobed in dark chocolate and topped with white chocolate holding a sprinkle of espresso sea salt.
+Just recently, I’ve developed a new candy for my company, Sweet Venus Delights - a scratch-made caramel enrobed in dark chocolate and topped with white chocolate holding a sprinkle of espresso sea salt.
 Di.
 Vine!

 How is it different from “working the line”?

 I’ve had brides calling me 18 months before their wedding date, wanting to schedule a meeting to discuss their cakes.
-I said, honey - relax, who knows if you still want to get married a year from now.
+I said, Honey - relax; who knows if you still want to get married a year from now?

-But you can always start as a prep cook in a busy neighborhood joint, and then move up to a line cook position.
+But you can always start as a prep cook in a busy neighborhood joint and then move up to a line cook position.
 For pay, of course.
 (Lousy, maybe - but pay.)

 Or, if you have so much money that it doesn’t matter if you paid $50k to find out it’s not your cup of tea - give me a call, please.

-You need a sense of humor, be creative, generous, determined, persistent, and flexible.
+It would be best if you had a sense of humor, be creative, generous, determined, persistent, and flexible.
 In that order.
 Or vice versa.
 Did I mention flexibility?

-This gave me the idea to combine the goodness of agave nectar with the wonderful flavor and healing properties of essential oils, to create the best possible natural sweetener I could think of.
+This gave me the idea to combine the goodness of agave nectar with the wonderful flavor and healing properties of essential oils to create the best possible natural sweetener I could think of.
 Voila - Agasweet!

 And the fabulous flavors enhance our recipes from standard to “gourmet” - Cinnamon Agasweet with Teriyaki Salmon, Lavender Agasweet with Roasted Lamb, Lemon Agasweet with Baked Halibut, Tangerine Ginger Agasweet with Sauteed Shrimp...to name just a few examples.

-Agasweet makes a gourmet chef out of you - with a simple squeeze, or two!
+Agasweet makes a gourmet chef out of you - with a simple squeeze or two!
 End of commercial.. 🙂

 A number of businesses - neighborhood markets, book stores, advertisement companies - order my chocolates with their logos on the wrapper.
 I use a dark molding chocolate by Guittard, melt it and add my unique flavoring components: crushed espresso beans, crumbled coconut macaroons, a peanut butter praline, etc.